narqo/bem-make/README.md

     $ make pages/index/

-To build one page only with sets of it's techs, defined as `pg_techs`.
+To build one page only with sets of all it's techs, defined as `pg_techs`.

     $ make pages/index/index.html